GameAutomators/eBook-Source/Examples/11-flow-free.md

 ### Tutorial

 Here's the step-wise tutorial to automate the game.
+The source code is avaiable [here]().

 #### Step 1: Using ADB Tool to capture screenshot